 In total, there will be 20 primary teeth before they start to fall out to get replaced by the permanent teeth (at around age six).

 As children are establishing a good oral hygiene routine, their teeth may still be susceptible to tooth decay.
 To further protect them from damage, dental sealants can be helpful.
 These are thin, plastic coatings that are applied to the teeth to act as a barrier against harmful substances in the mouth, namely food particles, bacteria, and plaque.
 They are usually applied to the molars in the back because these teeth are the most difficult to reach and clean and are at the highest risk for developing cavities.
 Sealants last for several years and can be reapplied when they’ve worn away.

 Brushing and flossing are the main oral habits that should be taught to children.
 Brushing should be supervised until parents are confident that good habits (proper brushing technique, no accidental swallowing of toothpaste) have been established.
-Fluoride is not recommended for children unless advised by your dentist.
+Fluoride is not recommended for children unless advised by your dentist Wilmington.
 Regular visits to the dentist (every six months) are highly recommended for an exam and dental cleaning.
 Additionally, if children participate in sports activities, sports guards are highly recommended.

 To find high-quality dental care for your children in Wilmington, make an appointment at Wilmington Dental Studio.
 Additionally, services may also be availed in surrounding locations of Burlington, Billerica, Reading, Tewksbury, Andover, Woburn, Stoneham, and Wakefield.